The London Independent Hospital

 However, sometimes these non-surgical approaches will not effectively treat hip bursitis.
 In this case, you might be offered hip replacement surgery to significantly reduce your symptoms.

-Although this page is about hip surgery in London, it is important to note that surgery is only ever carried out when other treatments are no longer able to effectively manage your symptoms.
+It is important to note that surgery is only ever carried out when other treatments are no longer able to effectively manage your symptoms.

-Non-operative treatments available at The London Independent include:
+Non operative treatments available at The London Independent include:

 All hip joint injections are carried out in one of our three operating theatres to ensure a sterile, safe environment.
 We also use a special dye and X-ray imaging for accurate positioning of the needle for the injection.